 If there is reduced draft in the chimney, we recommend opening a window at stoking.
 This will give better ventilation to the room and more oxygen for combustion.

-The stove is safety tested with a load of 3.7 kg of wood.
+The oven has been safety tested with a load of 2.4 kg of wood.
 The warranty will be voided if this amount is exceeded.

 1.6 Emptying the ash